-Cheyne-Stokes respiration, also known as periodic respiration, is an abnormal pattern of breathing.
-It consists of cycles of breathing, which become increasingly deeper, followed by periods where respiration becomes gradually shallower.
+Cheyne-Stokes respiration, also known as periodic respiration, involves an atypical pattern of breathing.
+It consists of cycles of deep breathing followed by shallow breathing.

 People with Cheyne-Stokes respiration usually experience: